friendica/red/util/fresh.md

-Fresh - The Friendica REd Shell
+Fresh - The Freaking REd Shell
 ===============================

 This will only work on Unix/Linux.
 If the readline module is installed, we will use that for input, otherwise we will just read from stdin and write to stdout.